MANCHESTER, Tenn. — Nicely done, Jack Johnson.

 Bonnaroo 2013 turned out quite differently from what Johnson was expecting.
 He hasn't played the festival since 2008 and was in town to do a little light promotion for his new album, "From Here To Now To You," out in September, and to appear with his friends in ALO.

-He got a phone call Thursday as he drove to the festival from organizers wondering if he'd be interested in upping his involvement.
+He got a phone call Thursday as he drove to the festival from organizers wondering whether he'd be interested in upping his involvement.

 After thinking about it, Johnson flew in his band, rehearsed some Friday night, attended a breakfast with fans in Nashville on Saturday morning and then prepped for the show.
 It's been two years since the four-piece played a long set, convening for just 45 minutes last year at Farm Aid.